by Scott Mehl

 The following year, she was offered the role of Amy Fowler, co-starring with Cooper in High Noon.
 1953 brought the film Mogambo which earned Kelly her first Academy Award nomination.
 1954 saw Grace appearing in five major films – Dial M For Murder, Rear Window, The Country Girl, Green Fire, and The Bridges at Toko-Ri.
 Grace went on to win the Academy Award for Best Actress in 1954, for her role in The Country Girl.
 In 1955, she took the last of her roles with Alfred Hitchcock, starring in To Catch A Thief with Cary Grant, and her last two movies were released in 1956 – The Swan (released on Grace and Rainier’s wedding day), and High Society (released several months later).

-In 1955, Grace attended the Cannes Film Festival, and was introduced to Prince Rainier III of Monaco.
+In 1955, Grace attended the Cannes Film Festival and was introduced to Prince Rainier III of Monaco.
 A relationship soon developed, in and December of that year, Rainier visited Grace and her family in Philadelphia.
 The couple’s engagement was announced in January 1956.
 Grace and her family sailed to Monaco aboard the SS Constitution, arriving on April 12th.
-The couple were married in a civil ceremony held in the Throne Room at the palace on April 18th.
+The couple was married in a civil ceremony held in the Throne Room at the Palace on April 18, 1956.
 The following day, a large religious ceremony was held at the Saint Nicholas Cathedral.
 As a condition to being released from her contract with MGM, Grace had allowed the studio to film the two ceremonies.
 The Wedding of Monaco was later screened around the world.
 Following the religious ceremony, the couple then drove to the Sainte-Dévote Chapel, where following tradition, Grace left her bridal bouquet in tribute to the patron saint of Monaco.
-After a seven week honeymoon cruising the Mediterranean on Rainier’s yacht, the couple settled back into the Palace and soon began their family.
+After a seven-week honeymoon cruising the Mediterranean on Rainier’s yacht, the couple settled back into the Palace and soon began their family.
 Three children would be born:

-- Princess Caroline, Princess of Hanover (1957) – married 3 times, four children
+- Princess Caroline, Princess of Hanover (1957) – married three times, four children

 - Prince Albert II (1958) – married Charlene Wittstock, two children